katyaaltshuler/tg-bot-PlaneTrip/README.md

 ><p>or <b>round direct Milan to anywhere </b></p>

 <br>
-<p>After successful request, the bot will return to the user with an example message:</p>
+<p>After successful request, the bot will return to the user with an offer to complete his booking on Kiwi website, message example:</p>

 >Hey!
 I found something interesting for you!